Daniel J. Frey

 Lest we forget our brothers and sisters.

-Those that are within and outside of our borders who believe in the same hope for which this nation was founded.
+Those who are within and outside of our borders who believe in the same hope for which this nation was founded.

 Freedom.